 If turning 90°, a 2-step turn using a double corner post configuration is required, as illustrated.
-For wood frame cable runs with up to 90° of turn, kits with single tensioners are sufficient.
+For cable runs with up to 90° of turn, kits with single tensioners are sufficient.
 If going through corners totaling more than 90°, you will want to use a kit with tensioners at both ends.

 Corners require two posts because the cable itself, being rigid, will not cooperate in bending cleanly through a single post.
-When you go through a corner post, you will need to prevent the cable from slicing into the wood as it exits the post on an angle by using a Post Protector Tube.
+When you go through a wood corner post, you will need to prevent the cable from slicing into the wood as it exits the post on an angle by using a Post Protector Tube (aka CS-TUBE).

-Insert a Post Protector Tube (order separately from Accessories) into all wood posts where the cable angles out of the post.
+For wood posts only, insert a Post Protector Tube (order separately from Accessories) into all wood posts where the cable angles out of the post.
 Drill 1/4" diameter holes 1-1/2" deep into the face of the post where each cable angles out of the post.
 Force tube into post so it is flush with post face.
-(Illustration D-1)

-- 4. Take a measurement in a straight line between the installed Post Protector Tubes on adjacent posts.
-Make a second mark on the cable that is the same distance away from the first mark as the measurement that you have just taken.(Illustration D-3) - 5.
-Remove the stud or the Adjust-A-Body from the tensioning terminal end that was installed in Section B of your kit instructions.
-This will make it possible to pull the first mark away from the face of the post so that you can access the mark for bending the cable.
-(Illustration D-4) - Bend the cable in both locations that you have marked to approximately 45° (in the same plane).
+- 4. Take a measurement in a straight line between the adjacent posts.
+Make a second mark on the cable that is the same distance away from the first mark as the measurement that you have just taken.
+(Illustration D-3) - 5.
+Remove the tensioning terminal that was installed in Section B of your kit instructions.
+(If you used a threaded stud, you will have to remove the fitting and all the cable as well.)
+This will make it possible to pull the first mark away from the face of the post so that you can access the mark for bending the cable.(Illustration D-4) - Bend the cable in both locations that you have marked to approximately 45° (in the same plane).
 Use a tool such as Ultra-tec Cable Gripping Pliers to help you make "sharp" bends in your cables at the marked locations.
-(Illustration D-4) - Re-attach the tensioning terminal such that the first mark is at the face of the post with the Post Protector Tube.
+(Illustration D-4) - 7.
+Re-attach the tensioning terminal such that the first mark is at the face of the first corner post.
 Feed the bare end of the cable through the second post and continue to feed the cable through all other intermediate posts and/ or another corner section.
-Pull tight until the second mark contacts the Post Protector Tube on the second post.
-(Illustration D-5)

-When the bare end of the cable has been passed through all remaining intermediate posts (if another 2-post corner is encountered, repeat Steps 1-7) proceed to Section E of the installation instructions for your kit application.
+Pull tight until the second mark contacts the second post.
+(Illustration D-5) - When the bare end of the cable has been passed through all remaining intermediate posts (if another 2-post corner is encountered, repeat Steps 1-7) proceed to Section E of the installation instructions for your kit application.